Meisenheimer/COMP5434-Big-Data-Computing/code/Task 1/Readme.md

 - label: It is our classification target, indicating whether this student is placed (1 indicates placed.)

-Your goal is to train a model to predict (classify) whether each student in another test dataset will be placed (i.e., can find a job) based on the training set.
-Evaluation is based on the Macro-F1 metric. 将Macro-F1优化到0.85以上甚至0.95以上
+The goal is to train a model to predict (classify) whether each student in another test dataset will be placed (i.e., can find a job) based on the training set.
+Evaluation is based on the Macro-F1 metric.

 Number of samples in the training set: 7093